-After the holidays, I started listening to my Lionel Richie Pandora channel because something about winter and Lionel Richie connect with me.
+After the holidays, I started listening to my Lionel Richie Pandora channel because something about winter and Lionel Richie connects with me.

 I have a point with this but if you know me, there is a tangent involved.